peterhinch/micropython-samples/README.md

 # Installing MicroPython libraries

 This is more involved since the advent of the pycopy fork of MicroPython.
-[This doc](./micropip/README.md) describes the issues and provides two utilities for users of official MicroPython firmware to simplify installation.
+[This doc](./micropip/README.md) describes the issues and provides a utility to simplify installation for users of official MicroPython firmware.

 # Fastbuild